eyeree/devgui-c9/README.md

 for serious node.js application development, but...

-The open source cloud9 codebase and many of it's core dependencies, such as the APF (https://github.com/ajaxorg/apf), haven't received much attention recently and have very little community support or documentation.
+The open source cloud9 codebase and many of it's core dependencies, such as APF (https://github.com/ajaxorg/apf), haven't received much attention recently and have very little community support or documentation.
 It also hasn't kept up with new releases of other dependencies, such as ACE (https://github.com/ajaxorg/ace), the javescript based editor implemenation it uses.
 I also find the open